rails-camp/week-four-rails-assignment/README.md

 * [ ] Create a new file and require `rubygems` and `httparty`, after installation.
 * [ ] Create a class that includes HTTParty and the base uri.
 * [ ] Create a method that uses the `get` request to grab posts via json.
-* [ ] Create an new instance of the class, put it in a varible and print it out.
+* [ ] Create an new instance of the class, put it in a variable and print it out.
 * [ ] Run file in terminal to make sure the API was called correctly.
 Both posts should be called.

 ## Instructions